MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 ## Patch installation

-FIXME:

-[Automatic VM Guest Patching](/azure/virtual-machines/automatic-vm-guest-patching) is enabled automatically for all VMs created with a supported _Windows Server Azure Edition_ image.
+Virtual machines created in Azure is enabled for [Automatic VM Guest Patching](/azure/virtual-machines/automatic-vm-guest-patching) by default with a supported _Windows Server Azure Edition_ image.
 With automatic VM guest patching enabled:

 - Patches classified as Critical or Security are automatically downloaded and applied on the VM.